Updated 2 July, 2019

 Is there still an appetite to quit?

 The survey also gives us important information about smoker behaviours and intentions.
-Sixty per cent of smokers say they intend to quit and more than 1 in 8 report that they plan to quit in the next three months.
-These smokers are significantly less likely to have their first cigarette in the first 30 minutes after waking up, which is a key measure of tobacco addiction, giving them a better chance of quitting successfully.
+Just under sixty per cent of smokers say they intend to quit and 1 in 5 (18.2%) report that they plan to quit in the next three months.
+These smokers are significantly less likely to have their first cigarette in the first 30 minutes after waking up, which is a key measure of tobacco addiction.
+This means they have a better chance of quitting successfully.

 Are e-cigarettes still contributing to the declines?